Volpestyle/forge-mode/README.md

 # Forge Mode

 Monorepo for the Prompt-to-World sandbox.
-This milestone ships MVP0 (core sandbox, no AI).
+MVP1 adds prompt-to-recipe jobs and a local prefab library.

 ## MVP0 features